-A Lawyer Can Protect Your Right to Workers’ Compensation Benefits
+A Lawyer from Our Team Can Protect Your Right to Workers’ Compensation Benefits

-Most injured workers are not in a position to protect their rights within the Georgia workers’ compensation system.
+- Legal guidance through the process.
+Many injured workers are not aware of how to protect their rights within the Georgia workers’ compensation system.
 Moreover, many do not understand the rights they have or the benefits they deserve.
 It is not unusual for employers, the insurance company, or others to try to take advantage of this fact and reduce the benefits offered or force the worker back to work too soon.

-In addition, no one feels like trying to navigate confusing forms and complicated procedures while undergoing treatment for an injury or illness, especially one that limits their ability to work and engage in activities they enjoy.
-Your lawyer can navigate the workers’ compensation system for you and ensure you get the benefits you deserve based on the state’s workers’ compensation laws.
+- Help with the paperwork.
+You may not wish to navigate confusing forms and complicated procedures while undergoing treatment for an injury or illness, especially one that limits your ability to work and engage in activities you enjoy.
+We can navigate the workers’ compensation system for you and ensure you get the benefits you deserve based on the state’s workers’ compensation laws.

 For a free legal consultation, call (404) 888-8888

-If your employer denies that your injuries or illness occurred as a result of your work, or if you received a denial of your workers’ compensation benefits for another reason, reach out to an attorney who understands Georgia’s workers’ compensation laws.
-You should hire a lawyer for a workers’ compensation claim if you are going to have to try to appeal a denial.
+If your employer denies that your injuries or illness occurred as a result of your work, or if you received a denial of your workers’ compensation benefits for another reason, you may want help from a lawyer who understands Georgia’s workers’ compensation laws.

 Understanding the Georgia Workers’ Compensation Law

-Beginning under the Official Code of Georgia Annotated (O.C.G.A.) § 34-9-1, most workers in Georgia qualify for workers’ compensation insurance that will payout in the event that they suffer an on-the-job injury or related illness.
-This program is administered through the State Board of Workers’ Compensation (S.B.W.C.).
+Beginning under the Official Code of Georgia Annotated (O.C.G.A.) § 34-9-1, most workers in Georgia qualify for workers’ compensation insurance that will pay out in the event they suffer an on-the-job injury or related illness.
+This program is administered through the State Board of Workers’ Compensation (SBWC).